subhajit-rajak/durare/README.md

 ## Customization

-You can adjust the sensitivity by modifying these constants in `MainActivity.kt`:
+You can adjust the sensitivity by modifying these constants in `utils/PushUpDetector.kt/companion object`:

 ```kotlin
 private const val DOWN_THRESHOLD = 50f  // Adjust for down position sensitivity